MagedEWilliam/wikipediaToMobile/README.md

 # wikipediaToMobile
-This Chrome extension will switch automatically to a the mobile site of wikipedia
+This Chrome extension will switch automatically to the mobile site of wikipedia

 ### To install:
 	1. Download the repo as a zip, unzip it.